Advanced Placement (AP) Credit

-If you completed Advanced Placement examinations (with a score of 4 or 5) and entered Rice, credit will be assigned to your record as indicated on the appropriate list on AP Lists for Current and Previous Years.
-Advanced Placement credit will be applied to a student's record in accordance with AP List for that student's matriculation year.
+If you completed AP examinations (with a score of 4 or 5) and entered Rice, credit will be assigned to your record as indicated on the appropriate list on AP Credit Lists for Current and Previous Years.
+AP credit will be applied to a student's record in accordance with the AP List for that student's matriculation year.

 The equivalent Rice courses will appear on your Rice transcript and fulfill all requirements satisfied by those courses, including distribution credit if applicable.

 AP Credit FAQs

 - How can I determine the Rice course credit that will be awarded for AP exams completed with a score of 4 or 5?